The Best Things to Do in Thassos in Winter

 The Beautiful Limenaria, Thassos island, Greece.

-The second-largest settlement in Thassos, Limenaria stays relatively vibrant also during winter.
+The second-largest settlement in Thassos, Limenaria stays relatively vibrant during winter.
 Here, and in Limenas, you will find the only options for going out.

 Thassos Beaches in Winter